 We work to inspire hope, willingness, and enthusiasm towards recovery in a sober, safe, and comfortable atmosphere where residents can continue to foster their humility, strength, and new relationships.
-We work with families to help them intervene and create an effective treatment and recovery plan to guide their loved toward the right help and develop a solid continuing care plan.
+We work with families to help them intervene and create an effective treatment and recovery plan to guide their loved ones toward the right help and develop a solid continuing care plan.
 We do Recover.
 We have fun.
 We help others.
-At our house every Monday we have dinner together, a house meeting to discuss house business and then an in-house 12-step meeting to allow residents an opportunity to get to know each other and welcome any new residents.
-There are on going projects, such as the meditation area and vegetable garden, residents can participate in that promote unity and a visible betterment of the home they live in.
+At our houses every week we have a house meeting to discuss house business and then an in-house 12-step meeting to allow residents an opportunity to get to know each other and welcome any new residents.
+There are ongoing projects, such as the meditation area and vegetable garden, residents can participate in that promote unity and a visible betterment of the home they live in.

 Utilizing our empathy, passion, experience, and education to gain rapport with families and our residents and work with them to build a foundation for lasting recovery.
-By being on site and actively engaging with residents.
+By being on-site often and actively engaging with residents.
 By being available when a resident needs to talk one on one or needs guidance in their new journey.
 By striving to be the best example we can each and every day.
 By maintaining a non-judgmental cohesive atmosphere where residents can be vulnerable and unafraid.